-20 4.1 Statistical landslide susceptibility assessment
+4.1 Statistical landslide susceptibility assessment

-The Information Value scores calculated for each class of predisposing factors based on the landslide training group are summarized in Table 2 and the corresponding shallow slides susceptibility map is shown in Fig. 6.
-The spatial distribution of susceptibility shows a clear contrast between the northern/north-eastern sectors of the study area in which the susceptibility is predominantly classified as low to very low, whereas in the central/southern part of the study area the susceptibility to

-- 25 shallow slides is typically higher.
+The information value scores calculated for each class of predisposing factors based on the landslide training group are summarized in Table 2, and the corresponding shallow slide susceptibility map is shown in Fig. 6.
+The spatial distribution of susceptibility shows a clear contrast between the northern and northeastern sectors of the study area in which the susceptibility is predominantly classified as low to very low, whereas in the central-southern part of the study area the susceptibility to shallow slides is typically higher.
 This contrast is mainly justified by the lithological differentiation.
 In fact the lithological units L7 (marls and clays) and L5 (limestones) are found in the northern part of the study area, and they apparently have a low predisposition to shallow slide occurrence (Table 2).
-By opposition, lithological units more prone to slope instability (L2, limestones and marls; and L3, sandstones and limestones) occur as outcrops in the central and southern part of the study area.
-In addition, the slope angle tends to be higher in the latter part of the study area, thus contributing to the higher 30 landslide susceptibility. - 10
+In contrast, lithological units more prone to slope instability (L2, limestones and marls; and L3, sandstones and limestones) occur as outcrops in the central and southern part of the study area.
+In addition, the slope angle tends to be higher in the latter part of the study area, thus contributing to the higher landslide susceptibility.